top of page

 MA, LPC

-My practice stays fairly full, but I do have a few openings for new clients in 2026.
-My fee is $175 per hour, although I do have a few sliding scale spots.
+My fee is $200 per hour, although I do have a few sliding scale spots.
 (Currently, these are full, but people tend to cycle in and out of therapy so there are openings occasionally.)
 Unfortunately, I don’t take insurance but can issue a Superbill that you can submit to your insurance if you have out of network benefits and the bandwidth to be a squeaky wheel!

 Call or text 512-975-2161.
 Your initial consultation is free.